xinchaosong/rdda_ur5_control/README.md

 # rdda_ur5_control

-A controlling interface for the remote direct-drive actuator (RDDA) with Universal Robots UR5/UR5e.
+A controlling interface for the Remote Direct-Drive Actuator (RDDA) with Universal Robots UR5/UR5e.

 ## Installtion